Arincon94/FEM-3D-Composite-Domains/README.md

 # 3D Finite Element Simulation of Heterogeneous Domains in MATLAB

 This repository provides a customizable MATLAB implementation for simulating 3D solid structures using the Finite Element Method (FEM).
-It supports domains composed of elements with different materials and sizes, enabling the modeling of heterogeneous media such as optimized metamaterials, periodic unit cells, and structures with embedded resonating regions.
+It supports domains composed of elements with different materials and sizes, enabling the modeling of heterogeneous media.

 ---